Go to the top of this page

 Grievance Handling Mechanism

-Important Communication for Stakeholders (Suppliers (JAL Supplier Hotline)), customers, and employees) to Express Their Direct Concerns Concerning Human Rights functionality (Employee consultation desks (group hotline) separated by Procurement Division and various service desks) is positioned as a "Grievance handling mechanism" and is operated in an integrated manner with Human Rights DD in order to enable necessary corrections to be made promptly and directly.
+Important communication function for stakeholders (suppliers, customers, and employees) to express their concerns regarding human rights directly (JAL Supplier Hotline, customer support, and employee consultation desks such as JAL Group Hotline)* is positioned as "Grievance Handling Mechanism" and is operated in an integrated manner with HRDD in order to enable necessary corrections to be made promptly and directly.

 We have established a system that facilitates reporting by ensuring confidentiality and prohibiting disadvantageous treatment of whistleblowers, and by allowing anonymous reporting.